Cycling along Boston’s Charles River. Montague Bikes.com photo

 Welcome to the East Coast Greenway in Massachusetts

-Heading west from Boston to Waltham, the ECG follows the Charles River Bikepath past the Museum of Science (on the Cambridge/Boston line) and the Museum of Industry (in Waltham), as well as past the campuses of MIT and Harvard.
-From there, the future Mass Central Rail-Trail will take ECG users to the Wachusett Reservoir, just north of Worcester.
-From Worcester to the Rhode Island line, the ECG follows the Blackstone River Bikeway in an historic region that was the birthplace of the American Industrial Revolution.
+The East Coast Greenway in Massachusetts passes through a great mix of landscapes, from downtown Boston to coastal communities, rural farmland, and mill villages.
+Many trails are being constructed in the North Shore region, including the Border to Boston Trail and the Northern Strand Community Trail.
+Heading west from Boston to Waltham, the Greenway follows the Charles River Bike Path for 12 miles past the Museum of Science in Cambridge and the Charles River Museum of Industry and Innovation in Waltham.
+From there, the future Mass Central Rail-Trail will take Greenway users to the Wachusett Reservoir, just north of Worcester.
+From Worcester to the Rhode Island line, the East Coast Greenway follows the Blackstone River Greenway in a region that was the birthplace of the American Industrial Revolution.

 The ECGA is proud to be working with many great partners to bring the project to completion in Massachusetts.
 Partners include but are not limited to:

-Bike to the Sea http://www.biketothesea.com
+- Bike to the Sea

-Massachusetts Bay Transportation Authority http://www.mbta.com
+- Massachusetts Bay Transportation Authority

 - Massachusetts Department of Conservation and Recreation

-Massachusetts Executive Office of Transportation http://www.eot.state.ma.us
+- Massachusetts Executive Office of Transportation

-Wachusett Greenways http://www.wachusettgreenways.org
+- Wachusett Greenways